alex/what-happens-when/README.rst

 is passed directly to the next `network node`_ for processing.

 Eventually, the packet will reach the router managing the local subnet.
-From there, it will continue to travel to the AS's border routers, other ASes, and finally to the destination server.
+From there, it will continue to travel to the AS(Autonomous system)'s border routers, other ASes, and finally to the destination server.
 Each router along the way extracts the destination address from the IP header and routes it to the appropriate next hop.
 The TTL field in the IP header is decremented by one for each router that